anikahandigol/Oscar/README.md

 # Oscar: The Chatty Train Guide

 ## TODO
-- need to put AskForPlatform intent in SmallTalk state
-- work on advice state (big chunk)
+- work on advice state (big chonk)
 - work on success state
 - work on fail state
 - work on easter egg state